 If you ever wished to take a break from your cubicle job, this sabbatical calculator is for you.
-It will help you plan your leave in advance so you can make sure you'll get your finances in order before embarking on an adventure or simply spending some time away from office.
-Read on to learn what is a sabbatical, how our sabbatical leave calculator works and - most importantly - how to plan it to get the most of it.
+It will help you plan your leave so you can make sure you'll get your finances in order before embarking on an adventure or simply spending some time away from the office.
+Read on to learn what is a sabbatical, how our sabbatical leave calculator works, and - most importantly - how to plan it to get the most of it.

-A sabbatical is often defined as a break, or rest, from everyday work.
-This kind of break typically lasts from two months to a year (but nothing prevents you from taking a longer sabbatical, of course).
+A sabbatical is often defined as a break or rest from everyday work.
+This kind of break typically lasts from two months to a year (but nothing prevents you from taking a more extended sabbatical, of course).
 It is usually spent pursuing personal goals, such as traveling or writing a book.
-Some sabbaticals are paid (the academic ones), but most are just an unpaid career breaks.
+Some sabbaticals are paid (the academic ones), but most are just unpaid career breaks.
 More and more companies offer their employees a possibility of sabbatical leave and returning to their previous job after such a break.

 The concept of a sabbatical has a source in the Bible, as God rested for one day after creating the world.
-In celebration of that, people refrained from work on seventh day of the week (sabbath), and didn't work the land every seventh year - all agriculture stooped during this so-called sabbath year.
+In celebration of that, people refrained from work on the seventh day of the week (the Sabbath), and didn't work the land every seventh year - all agriculture stooped during this so-called sabbath year.

 Plan your sabbatical leave

-- Take a look into your budget.
+- Take a look at your budget.
 How much money a month, or a year, is necessary to get by?
 Put all extra income in your sabbatical fund.

-- Determine what is the proportion of money saved to your monthly income.
-Let's assume you can put 20% of your monthly income in the sabbatical fund.
+- Determine what proportion of money you can save from your monthly income.
+Let's assume you can put 20% of your monthly income into the sabbatical fund.